lucy-sha512/archethic-docs/docs/learn/oracle-chain.md

 To enable a decentralized network to survive for the long term it must have the capability to adapt to threats and react accordingly.
 The network must require all the qualitative information to reconstruct any corrupt data.
-In Archethic Blockchain Oracle chains and Beacon chains support this feature.
+In Arch Ethic Blockchain Oracle chains and Beacon chains support this feature.

 While the Beacon chain lists all network states every 10mins and summarizes it every day Oracle supports Off-Chain communication through a dedicated transaction chain called `OracleChain`.